4 Different Types of Coffee Beans You Should Know About

 Apr 19, 2023Pax & Beneficia

-Different Types of Coffee BeansThe art of coffee is complex.
-There are numerous factors that affect the flavor of a cup of coffee, equally in production and preparation.
+With coffee being the most popular drink in the world, more people are wanting to learn about the complex art of coffee.
 Aside from the techniques of each individual coffee farmer, the type of coffee bean that is used also plays a big role in the outcome.
 Though Arabica and Robusta beans are more widely available, there are actually several types of coffee beans worth mentioning.
 Keep reading to learn the differences between these beans and how they could affect the taste of your coffee.

 What Are the Different Types of Coffee Beans?